profrobwells/first-llm-classifier/docs/bulk-prompts.md

     # Loop through the list in batches
     for batch in track(batch_list):
-        # Classify it
+        # Classify it with the LLM
         batch_results = classify_payees(batch)

-        # Add it to the results
+        # Add what we get back to the results
         all_results.update(batch_results)

-        # Tap the brakes
+        # Tap the brakes to avoid overloading groq's API
         time.sleep(wait)

     # Return the results